filecoin-project/filecoin-docs/docs/how-to/build-interacting-with-the-network.md

 [Filecoin Testnet](https://filecoin.io/testnet/) is a live community test network, under active development.

 ### Hosted nodes for Testnet
-The Filecoin project has a limited number of dedicated, up-to-date nodes (synced with the latest Testnet) available to developers actively building storage services or applications.
-They are intended to jump-start development, not for production usage.
+The Filecoin project has a limited number of dedicated, up-to-date nodes (synced with the latest Testnet chain) available to developers actively building storage services or applications.
+They are intended to jump-start development instead of waiting for your own node to sync, and not for production usage.
 To request a dedicated hosted node, please email [filecoin-collabs@protocol.ai](mailto:filecoin-collabs@protocol.ai?subject=Requesting20%a20%hosted20%node).

 ## Mainnet